ydydsnyd/mono/doc/docs/quickstart.md

 slug: /
 ---

 The easiest way to get started is with our Todo starter app.

+This app is a simple, but fully-functional Replicache app built with Next.js.
+The backend is provided by [replicache-nextjs](https://github.com/rocicorp/replicache-nextjs) — a generic Next.js Replicache server.

 This app is a good way to play with Replicache, but it is _also_ a great foundation on which to build your own app using Replicache.

-Since it is simple and has all the pieces you'll need, you can clone it and then build your own app from there.
-We recommend that most users start their Replicache projects this way.
+Since it is small and has all the pieces you'll need, you can clone it and then build your own app from there.

 # Prerequisites